-While Stakeholders' political beliefs remain inviolable, Stakeholders must ensure that those views do not adversely affect their duties and/or the neutrality, impartiality and independence of their status when representing the Company or its clients.
-This means that Stakeholders shall refrain from publicly expressing their political views in a manner which might directly or indirectly appear as if they are speaking on behalf of or in association with CTG or CTG's clients.
+While stakeholders' political beliefs remain inviolable, stakeholders must ensure that those views do not adversely affect their duties and/or the neutrality, impartiality and independence of their status when representing the company or its clients.
+This means that stakeholders shall refrain from publicly (including on social media) expressing their political views in a manner which might directly or indirectly appear as if they are speaking on behalf of or in association with CTG or CTG's clients.
 Stakeholders must further not misrepresent their relationship with CTG or CTG's clients.

-Although CTG Stakeholders are free to exercise their right to vote, they may not be candidates for public office, whether at a national or local level.
+Although CTG stakeholders are free to exercise their right to vote, they may not be candidates for public office, whether at a national or local level.
 The holding of a political party office, membership of any political campaign committee, acceptance or solicitation of any financial contribution for political purposes is also improper.
 Stakeholders should exercise discretion in their support of a political party, political candidate or political issue and refrain from delivering public speeches, statements to the press or articles on such matters.
+It is the stakeholder's responsibility to immediately disclose any affiliations or political activity which may create a conflict of interest.

-9. DEALING WITH FORMER STAKEHOLDERS
+7. DEALING WITH FORMER STAKEHOLDERS

-Stakeholders must not discuss proprietary or confidential business matters or share any information about a client, supplier, business partner, present or former colleague or other Stakeholders with former Stakeholders.
+Stakeholders must not discuss proprietary or confidential business matters or share any information about a client, supplier, business partner, present or former colleague or other stakeholders with former stakeholders.